timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

 ```

 #### Class Initialization
 Classes in an application need to be initialized before being used.
-The lifecycle of the Native Image is split into two parts: **build time and run time**.
+The lifecycle of the native image is split into two parts: **build time and run time**.

 **By default, classes are initialized at runtime**.
 Sometimes it makes sense for **optimization or other purposes to initialize some classes at build time**.